jialefu/fourier-drawing/README.md

 - Disconnected contours are currently flattened into one sequential drawing path.
 That works well for many shapes, but complex multi-part glyphs may include connector strokes between contours.
 - Render cost grows with both `order` and `samples`.
 Start with `-ql`, then move to higher quality once the motion feels right.
 - Font support depends on your local machine.
 If a glyph renders incorrectly, explicitly choose a font that contains it.

-## Why Star It?

-Because tiny math tools with nice docs deserve a cozy little fan club.

-More seriously: if this repo saves you time, gives you a clean Fourier drawing starting point, or inspires a remix, a star helps other people find it too.